 - Maintaining energy while jumping down the line

 More expert training advice from Caroline:

-Caroline Moore, former four-star eventer and British Eventing national under-18 coach and junior team coach, explains how to tackle shoulder
+Caroline Moore, former five-star eventer and British Eventing national under-18 coach and junior team coach, explains how to tackle shoulder

 For all the latest equestrian news and reports, don’t miss Horse & Hound magazine out every Thursday